Creative Practice: Observation, Imagination and Representation

 Page to Stage: Drama Texts in Translation

 You will develop a practical and theoretical understanding of a range of 20th/21st century theatre texts in translation and the ability to interpret dramatic texts, whilst fostering an understanding of the particular ideological and cultural implications of staging plays in translation.
+You will be able to direct and perform in extracts of the translated plays studied.

 Theatre and Communities